Double monastery: Origins

 The double monasteries of the 7th and 8th centuries had their roots in early Christian religious communities.
 Early female monasticism, while not as well-documented as that of its male counterpart, is known by the fifth century in the case of a convent founded in Marseille in 410 by John Cassian.
 This preceded several convents in Rome.
-St. Basil and Pachomius both established female religious communities in close proximity to those of men in the East.
-In 512, Bishop St Caesarius of Arles founded the convent of St. John the Baptist for his sister and her religious community of women.
+Basil and Pachomius both established female religious communities in close proximity to those of men in the East.
+In 512, Bishop Caesarius of Arles founded the convent of St. John the Baptist for his sister and her religious community of women.
 It is this latter convent, and the Rule with which Caesarius endowed it, that served as the framework for the evolution of the double monastery.

 Caesarius laid down that individual convents were to be governed by women.
 The abbess or prioress was to be "superior in rank" and "obeyed without murmuring".
 Caesarius ensured that the abbesses of the convents would be free of forced obedience to the local diocesan bishop by obtaining a Papal letter exempting the convent from episcopal authority.
 He also wrote the Regula sanctarum virginum, the first known rule specifically created for a convent.
 This rule featured a combination of old and new restrictions on monastic life, including the individual renunciation of private property, obedience to God through the abbess, and chastity for life, which served the dual purpose of protecting the enclosure of the convent's members and limiting intrusion by the secular world.